MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 integrated through the water column.
 Note the :math:`g` in the first term on the right hand side is MITgcm parameter :varlink:`gBaro` whereas in the seond term :math:`g` is parameter :varlink:`gravity`;
 allowing for different gravity constants here is useful, for example, if one wanted to slow down external gravity waves.

-The windstress forcing, :math:`{\mathcal F}_u` and :math:`{\mathcal F}_v`, is
-applied in the surface layer by a source term in the zonal and meridional momentum equations, respectively.
-In the ocean interior these terms are zero.
-Similarly, the forcing term in the temperature equation :math:`{\mathcal F}_{\theta}` is applied as a source term to surface layer and is zero in the interior.

 In the momentum equations, lateral and vertical boundary conditions for the :math:`\nabla_{h}^{2}` and